aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getPageFieldOrder() {#getPageFieldOrder--}

-Gets the order in which page fields are added to the PivotTable report's layout.
+Gets and sets the order in which page fields are added to the PivotTable report's layout.

 ```javascript
 getPageFieldOrder() : PrintOrderType;